-In the case of a minimum connection model where you are carrying out full installation of the injection facility and pipeline, you will need to submit the appropriate assurance documents to demonstrate that the equipment we will adopt has been built to our specifications and is fit for purpose.
+You will need to submit the appropriate assurance documents to demonstrate that the equipment we will adopt has been built to our specifications and is fit for purpose.

-We will review these documents and undertake design assurance as necessary, before civil works and onsite installation of the injection facility begin.
+We will review these documents and undertake design assurance as necessary before civil works and onsite installation of the injection facility begin.